jekweozo/Zendesk_coding_challenge/README.md

 Run the Runner.java class, user will receive the following prompt:

-Hello and welcome to the Zendesk ticket viewer!
+"Hello and welcome to the Zendesk ticket viewer!
-Please type menu to view the menu, or q to quit the program:
+Please type menu to view the menu, or q to quit the program: "

 user must type "menu" to display menu or "q" to quit the program